gandradep/leaderBoard/README.md

 # LeaderBoard

-> Hitting up the project API for the Leaderboard list app.
-You can submit scores and get the scores submitted.
+> This Leaderboard app allows you to get and send scores to an API.

 >To run the project download the repository and install all the dependencies.